Dialing up Design in a Large Enterprise

 The resulting roadmap is informing key areas of investment and growth for BCP as they continue to grow on their journey to excellence.
 BCP is creating a path for designers within their enterprise, adding strategic value to the business through close partnerships, and influencing the overall strategy of leadership as it learns more about customers’ needs through design.

-"We're no longer competing with banks.
-We're competing with Amazon, Apple, Google...
-Customer experience is what is going to really differentiate us in the future.”
+Were no longer competing with banks.
+Were competing with Amazon, Apple, Google...
+Customer experience is what is going to really differentiate us in the future.

 — BCP Management Committee